elastic/apm-pipeline-library/vars/README.md

 ## githubPrCheckApproved
 If the current build is a PR, it would check if it is approved or created by a user with write/admin permission on the repo.
-If it is not approbed, the method will throw an error.
+If it is not approved, the method will throw an error.

 ```
 githubPrCheckApproved()